Logical Relations for Session-Typed Concurrency: Recursive session logical relation ( )

 \subsection{Logical relation}

-Logical relations have only recently been developed for session types \citep{PerezESOP2012,CairesESOP2013,PerezARTICLE2014,DeYoungFSCD2020,DerakhshanLICS2021}, with an emphasis on unary logical relations and exclusively for \ilst \emph{without} recursion (neither term-level nor type-level).
-We contribute a logical relation for \ilst with support of \emph{general recursive types}.
-In devising the resulting \emph{recursive session logical relation (\rslr)}, we had to tackle the following challenges:
+Logical relations have been developed for session types \myCite{PerezESOP2012,CairesESOP2013,PerezARTICLE2014,DeYoungFSCD2020,DerakhshanLICS2021,RochaCairesESOP2023,DerakhshanECOOP2024,VanDenHeuvelECOOP2024}, both in unary and binary forms, but \emph{without} considering general recursion.
+We contribute a logical relation for \illst with support of \emph{general recursive types}.
+In devising the resulting \emph{recursive session logical relation (\slr)}, we had to tackle the following challenges:

 \begin{itemize}